uxlfoundation/oneapi-construction-kit/.github/README.md

 ```

 ### Dockerfiles and build workflow
-Corresponding dockerfiles used to build the above container images can be found in the repo [dockerfile folder](https://github.com/uxlfoundation/oneapi-construction-kit/tree/main/.github/dockerfiles) and are:
+Corresponding dockerfiles used to build the above container images can be found in the repo [dockerfile folder](https://github.com/uxlfoundation/oneapi-construction-kit/tree/main/.github/dockerfiles):
 ```
        Dockerfile_22.04-x86-64
        Dockerfile_22.04-aarch64